 Dealing with dog aggression

-Dogs are known for their sixth sense.
-When it comes to what their owner is feeling dogs are very good at picking up vibes.
+When it comes to what their owner is feeling, dogs are very good at picking up subtle signs.
 If we were to meet another dog while on a walk and we begin to tense up, our dog will feel the rising anxiety and will either become anxious herself or try to work out what is causing the anxiety.
-If she thinks the other dog is to blame then there may be trouble.

 When you are out for a walk, you do not need to meet other dogs.
 Some owners seize the chance to talk to others but if you have a dog that is prone to aggression or is at the receiving end of aggression it is best to avoid such situations.
-Show your dog that in order to pass another dog without trouble you must look ahead, keep your head down and keep walking.
+You can take a different route and cross the street.
+If your dog is uncomfortable with other dogs, best to give her some space.

 If you are out walking and you see an owner and their dog ahead of you, avoid walking directly towards them.
 Cross the road, swerve around a parked car or try to block your dog’s view of the other dog.